 Strategists win by capturing opportunities in unique ways.
 They have figured out how to sell the same things cheaper (e.g. through strategic partnerships or complementary revenue streams) or how to create new value from what they’ve already got (e.g., by addressing new markets).
 For example, Uber accomplished both of these simultaneously by realizing they could provide cheaper taxi services by turning their customers into suppliers via UberX.
 Strategy focuses on a clever how.

-Strategists scale their solution by improving the business model to undercut competitors and create new value.
-They might forge new partnerships to cut costs, identify new marketing channels by which to reach customers or find new revenue streams for the same opportunities.
+Strategists scale their solutions by improving the business model to undercut competitors and create new value.
+They might forge new partnerships to cut costs, identify new marketing channels by which to reach customers, or find new revenue streams for the same opportunities.
 The Business Model Canvas is a useful tool for identifying these opportunities.

 Maintaining a Competitive Advantage

 Product people continue to create new or complementary features and products to address evolving customer needs.
 Once they’ve solved one customer problem, they might unlock related or adjacent customer problems.
 For example, as Google became a dominant email provider with Gmail, the offer of a matching calendar, and eventually a suite of productivity apps was a natural progression of user needs.
 As competitors catch up, markets reshape and customer expectations change, product people evolve their products, continuously searching for today’s most relevant needs.
 To advance, adaptability is key.